Asa Hoffmann

-Hoffmann was portrayed in the movie Searching for Bobby Fischer by actor Austin Pendleton; Hoffmann himself declined to participate in the movie, unhappy with the depiction of himself as socially inept and obsessive.
+Hoffmann was portrayed in the film Searching for Bobby Fischer by Austin Pendleton; Hoffmann himself refused to be involved in the film, disappointed with the depiction of himself as socially inept and obsessive.

 In 1987 he married long-time girlfriend, chess photographer and actress Eva Veronika Klein and the two were together until her death in 2007.
 On February 24, 2014, Hoffmann married fellow chess player Virginia D'Amico Hoffmann.
 Their wedding reception was held at the Marshall Chess Club.
 The two had dated 37 years earlier and were reunited in 2013 through mutual friends.
-They live in the Gramercy Park area of Manhattan in New York City.
+They lived in the Gramercy Park area of Manhattan in New York City.